 5) Shared Rebates provisions, which mandate that PBMs offer health plans the ability to receive 100% of all rebates received from drug manufacturers and mandate annual reporting on rebates and other payments that PBMs may receive.
 PBMs must offer health plans the option of charging the health plan the same price for a drug that it pays a pharmacy.
 A separate provision mandates PBMs to charge state health plans (such as PEIA) the same price for drugs that it pays to pharmacies for those drugs.

-Please contact Delegates in support of House Bill 2263 using contact information at this link:
+Please contact your Senators in support of House Bill 2263 using contact information at this link:

 Bills Potentially Impacting Pharmacy